-When simulating emissions using the Search Criteria subwindow you can restrict your search in the database by clicking on Searchkeys.
-In this subwindow you can select more than one search key for each one of the five groups.
+When simulating emissions using the SEARCH CRITERIA.
+In the Emission sub window you can restrict your search in the database by clicking on SEARCHKEY.
+In this sub window you can select more than one search key for each one of the five groups.